 Selected publications below.
 For a full list of my publications visit my Google Scholar profile.

 Yang S, Kher R, Newbert SL.
-2019.
+2020.
 What signals matter for social startups?
 It depends: The influence of gender role congruity on social impact accelerator selection decisions.
-Journal of Business Venturing, forthcoming.
+Journal of Business Venturing, 35(2): 1-22.

 Rawhouser H, Cummings M, Newbert SL.
 2019.
 Social impact measurement: Current approaches and future directions for social entrepreneurship research.
 Entrepreneurship Theory and Practice, 43(1): 82-115.